rxi/lite/README.md

 script.
 Note that the project does not need to be rebuilt if you are only making changes to the Lua portion of the code.

+Note that on Ubuntu you might need to install the `libsdl2-dev` package.

 ## Contributing
 Any additional functionality that can be added through a plugin should be done so as a plugin, after which a pull request to the